200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-13-TheOldGrowth.md

    <8>   Succeed.
 Gain or STRENGTHEN a POSSESSION.
    <9+> Succeed.
 Gain or STRENGTHEN a SKILL.

-While you’re in The Old Growth, the player on right narrates great DANGER.
+While youâ€™re in The Old Growth, the player on right narrates great DANGER.

 When successful against that DANGER, roll another d6.
 You narrate...
    <1>  Death.